 Yes, you can grow both jasmine or honeysuckle in containers.
 Choose a large pot with good drainage and use a quality potting mix.
 Provide support like trellises or stakes, and make sure they receive adequate sunlight and regular watering.

-Finally, after choosing between Jasmine or Honeysuckle you can explore our other posts on this matter.
+Finally, after choosing between Jasmine or Honeysuckle, you can explore our other posts on the Honeysuckle plants and leaf color conditions.